Table of Contents Show

 Step.
 1→ Head over to the system settings tab from your MacBook’s dock, Apple Logo menu, or the applications folder.

 Step.
-2→ Following that, click on the “General” option to launch the general settings tab of your Mac.
+2→ Following that, click on the “General” option to launch the general settings tab of your Mac > About.

 Step.
-3→ Then, go to the “sharing” pane in the general settings tab.
+3→ Then, go to the “Name” field Click on the name to start editing.

 Step.
 4→ Use your Mac’s touchpad or mouse to click on the “Computer Name:” field.